 The cost of defending a TTAB opposition will depend upon several factors, but the overwhelming factor will be how far the opposer is willing to go.
-If the opposer is determined to fight through till the end, then the cost of defending a trademark opposition can range from $50,000 to $150,000.
+If the opposer is determined to fight a protracted legal battle, then the cost of defending a trademark opposition can range from $30,000 to $150,000.

-If both sides are willing to compromise to reach an early settlement that avoids discovery, then opposition defense costs may range from less than $2,000 to $5,000.
+If both sides are willing to compromise to reach an early settlement that avoids discovery, then legal costs might be kept under $5,000.
 My firm offers flat rates for TTAB trademark oppositions and cancellations.

 What are first steps in defending against a trademark opposition?

-If an opposition filed, you will receive the complaint called a Notice of Opposition containing the opposer’s identity, their grounds for opposition and details of their trademark filings which they believe are in conflict with your mark.
+If an opposition filed, you will receive the complaint called a Notice of Opposition containing the identity of the opposer, their grounds for opposition and any details of their trademarks which they believe are in conflict with your mark.
 This will give you an opportunity to assess the likelihood of confusion claim and any potential defenses or counterclaims.